emankced/VipingWhiley/README.md

 ## Build & Run
 Since Scala is used, `sbt` is the build tool.
 There is an interactive mode, where you can run the program using `run file.whiley` in the interactive shell.
-The JAR can be build with `publishLocal`.
+The JAR can be build with `assembly`.

 Of course you can run the program without the interactive shell:
 ```